 - The End of the World as We Know It: After you kill Hel, Skarin is pissed off by Freya refusing to free him so he can earn entrance into Valhalla.
-So he invokes this trope, except it's more of the extremely uncomfortable variety as there is a very severe winter for quite some time, but it gets better.
-The Gods aren't so lucky.
+So he invokes this trope, except it's more of the extremely uncomfortable variety, since he unleashes Fenrir, who kills the Gods thus bringing about the Norse version of the Apocalypse.

 - Face-Heel Turn: Freya, initially she is portrayed as being in a very difficult position since the Gods aren't permitted to kill each other and must ask a mortal to do her work for her.
 She initially gives you a quite fair offer of a second chance to enter Valhalla if you stop Hel from taking over the world.
 She then stabs you in the back once you do this once she realizes the advantages of having a warrior at her beck and call that must follow her lest he be cast to Viking hell.
 It doesn't end well for her.

 - Foreshadowing: As early as the first boss battle with Drakan, it is clear that Freya doesn't treat her champions very well and that a Face-Heel Turn is certain.